johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 ### Sharing treasure ###

 Discipline and sacrifice are amongst the most significant secrets to living a truly messianic life.
 Sadly, they are secrets that many people never properly discover, let alone realise as life-giving principles.
-Yet the illustration of seeds teaches us that hoarding the treasure of our knowledge, relationship and communion with God is not the way to a rich harvest.
-It is only in sacrificially sharing our spiritual treasure, both within and beyond our own communities, that we discover and realise our vocation and, in due time, reap a harvest of faithfulness.[^fn10]
+Yet the illustration provided by seeds demonstrates that hoarding the treasure of our knowledge, relationship and communion with God is not the way to a rich harvest.
+Only in sacrificially sharing our spiritual treasure, both within and beyond our own communities, do we discover and realise our vocation and, in due time, reap a harvest of faithfulness.[^fn10]

 Nevertheless, spiritual treasure should never be wasted or cast away carelessly.
 Whilst some seed inevitably falls upon unreceptive ground, a farmer never intentionally wastes seed.
-Similarly, spiritual treasure is too precious to be deliberately squandered on people who spurn its value.[^fn11] Investment must be made with people who recognise the worth of this treasure and who make room for its transformative power.
+Likewise, spiritual treasure is too precious to be deliberately squandered on people who spurn its value.[^fn11] Investment must be made with people who recognise the worth of this treasure and who make room for its transformative power.
 Such people are those whom Jesus, in the parable of the sower, refers to as *good soil*:[^fn12]

->	**People willing to be transformed through a personal knowledge and experience of the Messiah, who will share their treasure with other faithful people, who will share it with other faithful people ...  and so on and so forth.**
+>	**People willing to be transformed through a personal knowledge and experience of the Messiah, who will share their treasure with other faithful people, who will share it with other faithful people and so on and so on—thus participating in the development of a generational, missional movement of messianic discipleship**.

 ## Discipleship Movements ##